 Chap.
-VIII. reached, without interruption, from one end of the kingdom to the other; and had occupied a greater extent of ground, than those of the parliament.
-Many of the royalists flattered themselves, that the same vigorous spirit, which had elevated them to the present height of power, would still favour their progress, and obtain them a final victory over their antagonists: But those who judged more foundly, observed, that, besides the accession of the whole Scotch nation to the fide of the parliament; the very principle, on which the royal fucceffes were founded, was every day acquired, more and more, by the opposite party.
-The King's troops, full of gentry and nobility, had exerted a valour superior to their enemies, and had hitherto been successful in almost every rencounter: But in proportion as the whole nation became warlike, by the continuance of civil discords, this advantage was more equally shared, and superior numbers, it was expected, must at last obtain the victory.
-The King's troops also, ill paid, and destitute of every necessary, could not possibly be retained in equal discipline with the parliamentary forces, to whom all fupplies were furnished from unexhausted stores and treasures.
-The severity of manners, so much affected by these zealous religionists, assisted their military institutions; and the rigid inflexibility of character, by which the auftere reformers of church and flate were diftinguished, enabled the parliamentary chiefs to restrain their soldiers within stricter rules and more exact order.
-And while the King's officers indulged themselves even in greater licences, than those to which, during times of peace, they had been accustomed, they were apt, both to neglect their duty, and to set a pernicious example of disorder, to the soldiers under their command.
+VIII. elevated them to the present height of power, would still favour their progress and obtain them a final victory over their antagonists: But those who judged more foundly, observed, that besides the accession of the whole Scots nation to the fide of the parliament, the very principle on which the royal fuccesses had been founded, was every day acquired, more and more, by the opposite party.
+The King's troops, full of gentry and nobility, had exerted a valour fuperior to their enemies, and had hitherto been successful in almost every rencounter: But in proportion as the whole nation became warlike, by the continuance of civil discords, this advantage was more equally shared, and superior numbers, it was expected, must at last obtain the victory.
+The King's troops also, ill paid, and deflitute of every necessary, could not possibly be retained in equal discipline with the parliamentary forces, to whom all fupplies were furnished from unexhaufted flores and treasures .
+The feverity of manners, fo much affected by these zealous religionists, assisted their military institutions; and the rigid inflexibility of character, by which the auftere reformers of church and flate were diffinguished, enabled the parliamentary chiefs to reftrain their foldiers within stricter rules and more exact order.
+And while the King's officers indulged themselves even in greater licences, than those to which, during times of peace, they had been accustomed, they were apt both to neglect their military duty, and to fet a pernicious example of diforder, to the foldiers under their command.

-AT the commencement of the civil wars, all Englishmen, who served abroad, were invited over, and treated with extraordinary respect: And most of them, being descended of good families, and by reason of their absence, unacquainted with the new principles, which depressed the dignity of the crown, had inlisted under the royal standard.
-But it is observable, that the the military profession requires great genius, and long experience, in the principal commanders, all its fubordinate duties may be discharged by very ordinary talents, and from superficial practice.
-Citizens and country-gentlemen foon became excellent officers; and the generals of greatest fame and capacity happened, all of them, to spring up on the fide of the parliament.
+Ar the commencement of the civil wars, all Englishmen, who served abroad. were invited over, and treated with extraordinary respect: And most of them, being descended of good families, and by reason of their absence, unacquainted with the new principles, which depressed the dignity of the crown, had inlisted under the royal standard.
+But it is observable, that tho' the military profession requires great genius, and long experience, in the principal commanders, all its fubordinate duties may be discharged by very ordinary talents, and from superficial practice.
+Citizens and country-gentlemen soon became excellent officers; and the generals of greatest fame and capacity happened, all of them, to spring up on the fide of the parliament.
 The courtiers and great nobility in the other party, checked the growth of any extraordinary genius among the subordinate officers; and every man there, as in a regular established government, was confined to the station, in which his birth had placed him.

-The King, that he might make preparations, during the winter, for the enchap.
-VIII. fuing campaign, summoned to Oxford all the members of either house, who adhered to his interests; and endeavoured to avail himself of the name of parliament, so passionately cherished by the English nation.
+THE King, that he might make preparations, during the winter, for the enfuing campaign, fummoned to Oxford all the members of either house, who adhered to his interests; and endeavoured to avail himself of the name of parliament, fo paffionately cherished by the English nation.
 The house of peers was pretty full; and besides the nobility, employed in different parts of the kingdom, it contained twice as many members as voted at Westminster.
-The house of commons consisted of about 140; which amounted not to above half of the other house of commons.
+The house of commons consisted of about 140; which amounted not to above half of the other house of commons †.